 What To Look For When Selecting a Putter

 Buying a putter can be a bit overwhelming as they come in a bewildering range of shapes, sizes, colors, angles, weights, and other factors.
 All are these are important to the performance of the putter.

-It is important to have a basic understanding of the various relevant factors to consider when purchasing a putter so that you can make an informed decision and get the best one for your style of golf and your needs.
+It is important to have a basic understanding of the various relevant factors to consider when purchasing a putter to make an informed decision and get the best one for your golf style and your needs.

 The following video will give you a brief overview of putter selection:

 While all aspects of putter design are important you want a head that will give you confidence and work for your style of play.
 Some putters have highly unusual head shapes and they do not work for everyone.

 - Perimeter-weighted heads